How long will Probate take?

 The beneficiaries need to identified.
 If charities are involved they have their own admin departments who will require quite detailed information about the estate and regular progress updates.
 They will also want to check the estate accounts carefully before giving their agreement to the probate being finished.

-Any other special factors such as beneficiaries under 18, homemade Will, personal tax affairs not up to date.
+…such as beneficiaries under 18, homemade Will, personal tax affairs not up to date

 There are lots of other factors that can delay probate and winding up the estate.
 If you know of any that you would like to talk to us about then arrange your Fast Track Probate meeting with us and we will tell you the steps that need to be taken and how will affect how long the probate takes.